dotnet/csharpstandard/standard/expressions.md

 ### 12.19.2 Anonymous function signatures

-The *anonymous_function_signature* of an anonymous function defines the names and optionally the types of the formal parameters for the anonymous function.
+The *anonymous_function_signature* of an anonymous function defines the names and optionally the types of the parameters for the anonymous function.
 The scope of the parameters of the anonymous function is the *anonymous_function_body* ([§7.7](basic-concepts.md#77-scopes)).
 Together with the parameter list (if given) the anonymous-method-body constitutes a declaration space ([§7.3](basic-concepts.md#73-declarations)).
 It is thus a compile-time error for the name of a parameter of the anonymous function to match the name of a local variable, local constant or parameter whose scope includes the *anonymous_method_expression* or *lambda_expression*.

 If an anonymous function has an *explicit_anonymous_function_signature*, then the set of compatible delegate types and expression tree types is restricted to those that have the same parameter types and modifiers in the same order ([§10.7](conversions.md#107-anonymous-function-conversions)).
 In contrast to method group conversions ([§10.8](conversions.md#108-method-group-conversions)), contra-variance of anonymous function parameter types is not supported.
 If an anonymous function does not have an *anonymous_function_signature*, then the set of compatible delegate types and expression tree types is restricted to those that have no out parameters.